P-p-H-d/mlib/README.md

 ##### size\_t name\_hash(const name\_t array)

-Return the has value of 'array'.
+Return an hash value of 'array'.
 This method is only defined if the type of the element defines a HASH method itself.

 ##### void name\_splice(name\_t array1, name\_t array2)